Any questions about the Sacraments?Contact us

 Catholic Parents may request the Sacrament of Baptism for their child.
-Baptisms are celebrated for registered and regularly participating members or our parish community on the second Sunday of each month after the 11:00 am Mass.
-Please contact the parish office and an an appointment will be arranged to meet the priest and complete the required preparation.
+Baptisms are celebrated for registered and regularly participating members of our parish community on the second Sunday of each month after the 11:00 am Mass.
+Please contact the parish office and an appointment will be arranged to meet with the priest and complete the required preparation.

 Adults who seek the Sacraments of Baptism, Confirmation and Eucharist are invited to contact the parish office for infomation about the Rite of Christian Initiation of Adults (RCIA).

 The custom of having sponsors for baptism is most ancient.
 The more common terms are godfather, godmother and godparents.